canonical/lxd/doc/api-extensions.md

 ## `instances_nic_limits_priority`

 This introduces a new per-NIC `limits.priority` option that works with both cgroup1 and cgroup2 unlike the deprecated `limits.network.priority` instance setting, which only worked with cgroup1.

+## `operation_wait`

+This API extension indicates that the `/1.0/operations/{id}/wait` endpoint exists on the server.
+This indicates to the client that the endpoint can be used to wait for an operation to complete rather than waiting for an operation event via the `/1.0/events` endpoint.